Brisbane city views

 Welcomed at my new address

-Now just to keep my life story going in a way that it makes sense, let me talk about in a more personal way how I was welcome at my uncle house; we reaching my uncle house and were greeted by the people that were in at that time of the day, as there were some that had gone to work, you see there were quite a few people living at my uncle house already and they were all from the same town that I came from, so we all knew each other somehow.
-Here I am not going to be very personal and tell you their name, I am not going to do that for a couple of reasons; you see, if it happens that any of these people read these hubs, I don’t know whether they like the idea of being mentioned here; therefore, I am going to tell you in a general way just things that happened and keep everything impersonal if I can.
+Now just to keep my life story going in a chronological way, let me talk about how I was welcome at my uncle house; we reaching my uncle house and were greeted by the people that were in at that time of the day, as there were some that had gone to work, you see, there were quite a few people living at my uncle house already, and they were all from the town that I came from, so, we all knew each other somehow.
+Here I am not going to be very personal and tell you their name, I am not going to do that for a couple of reasons; you see, if it happens that any of these people read these articles, I don’t know whether they like the idea of being mentioned here; therefore, I am going to tell you things that happened and keep everything impersonal if I can.

 Soon everybody came back from work, and I greeted every one of them and told them as much as I could about things that they wanted to know.
 Evening came and we had dinner and after that I retired to my bedroom, where my new bed that my brother had bought me was ready for a good night sleep on firm ground after being a whole month on the ship.
 Now before we go on about telling our readers the timber houses of Brisbane city, let us first tell about some positive sights that one can see in this city of Brisbane.